Dmitrylolo/go-aws/Readme.md

 1. Clone the repository
 2. Run `go get` to download the dependencies
-3. switch to derictory you want to work in
+3. Switch to derictory you want to work in
 4. Run `go run main.go`

 ## Resources